stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ![data](../fig/folders/slide_ex3.png)

 The following is a structure proposed for computational biology projects.
 The data folder is for storing our fixed data sets and we see data sets are organized by date.
 You can see README  files in each of the yeast and worm data folders.
-The src folder contains source code and code, the bin folder compiled binaries or  scripts and the results directory is for tracking  computational experiments performed on the data.
+The src folder contains source code and code, the bin folder compiled binaries or  scripts and the results folder is for tracking  computational experiments performed on the data.
 This could be a helpful structure to follow  if you are running a computational experiment.

 ![data](../fig/folders/slide_ex4.png)